neveenaburomman/data-structures-and-algorithms/javascript/insertionSort/README.md

 ## Approach & Efficiency

-  time complexity O(nlog(n) => because It has two loops, which means that as the number of elements n in the array arr grows it will take approximately n * n longer to perform the sorting space complexity O(1) => because there's no need for an  additional memory .
+  time complexity O(n^2) => because It has two loops, which means that as the number of elements n in the array arr grows it will take approximately O(n^2) to perform the sorting space complexity O(1) => because there's no need for an  additional memory .

 ## blog